 The correlation coefficients of this method are 0.805032 and 0.826614, which are satisfactory for further calculation.
 Ultimately, we conduct the inverse standardization process and obtain the equation interpreted in the original data, which is formula 29, and the final coefficient matrix, as shown in table 19.

 yn=β0+β1x1+β2x2+β3x3+…+β26x26n∈n∈N*n≤2

-Table 19: Final Coefficient Matrix
+Table 19: Final Coefficient Matrix of original variables